Black hole -- galaxy scaling relations in FIRE: the importance of black hole location and mergers: Abstract

 \section{Abstract}

-The co-evolution of supermassive black holes (SMBHs) with their host galaxies remains to be fully explored, especially at high redshift.
-While often understood as a consequence of self-regulation via AGN feedback, it may also be explained by alternative SMBH accretion models.
+The concurrent growth of supermassive black holes (SMBHs) and their host galaxies remains to be fully explored, especially at high redshift.
+While often understood as a consequence of self-regulation via AGN feedback, it can also be explained by alternative SMBH accretion models.
 Here, we expand on previous work by studying the growth of SMBHs with the help of a large suite of cosmological zoom-in simulations (\textsc{ {MassiveFIRE}}) that are part of the Feedback in Realistic Environments (FIRE) project.
-The growth of SMBHs is modeled in post-processing with different accretion models, placements, and merger treatments, and validated by comparing to on-the-fly calculations.
+The growth of SMBHs is modelled in post-processing with different black hole accretion models, placements, and merger treatments, and validated by comparing to on-the-fly calculations.
 Scaling relations predicted by the gravitational torque driven accretion (GTDA) model agree with observations at low redshift \emph{without} the need for AGN feedback, in contrast to models in which the accretion rate depends strongly on SMBH mass.
-At high redshift, we find deviations from the local scaling relations in line with previous results.
+At high redshift, we find deviations from the local scaling relations in line with previous theoretical results.
 In particular, SMBHs are under-massive, presumably due to stellar feedback, but start to grow efficiently once their host galaxies reach $M_* \sim 10^{10} M_{\odot}$.
-We analyze and explain these findings in the context of a simple analytic model.
-Finally, we show that the predicted scaling relations depend sensitively on the efficiency of SMBH merging.
+We analyse and explain these findings in the context of a simple analytic model.
+Finally, we show that the predicted scaling relations depend sensitively on the SMBH location and the efficiency of SMBH merging, particularly in low-mass systems.
 These findings highlight the relevance of understanding the evolution of SMBH-galaxy scaling relations to predict the rate of gravitational wave signals from SMBH mergers across cosmic history.